skycoin/skycoin/cmd/skycoin-web/README.md

 In the latter part of 2025, the `skycoin web` wallet source code was migrated to the [github.com/skycoin/skycoin](https://github.com/skycoin/skycoin) repo, around the same time as many other utilities underwent similar migration and updates.

-The `skycoin web` wallet was updated to use a WASM binary compiled from Go, and all necessary resources were embedded in Go libraries.
+The `skycoin web` wallet was updated to use a WASM binary compiled with TinyGo (for smaller binary size), and all necessary resources were embedded in Go libraries.
+A standard Go WASM binary is also compiled and embedded as a fallback.

 The `skycoin web` wallet was included in the default compilation of skycoin from the [github.com/skycoin/skycoin](https://github.com/skycoin/skycoin) repository root.